What kind of debt problems are you facing?

 I can no longer afford my agreed payments

-- Deal with any phone calls and letters from your lenders
+- Deal with any phone calls and letters from your lenders - although they may still contact you directly.

 - Give you any expert advice you need while your plan is in place